FindoraNetwork/findora-wiki/docs/modules/cryptography/04-delegated_schnorr.md

-# Delegated Chaum-Pedersen Protocol
+# Delegated Schnorr

 The Zei library implements a protocol that is specifically used to open Pedersen commitments over Ristretto inside zk-SNARK over BLS12-381.
 This is a new protocol that has not been documented and studied before.

-For now, we call this protocol _delegated Chaum-Pedersen_, though we believe that a better name exists.
+For now, we call this protocol _delegated Schnorr_, though we believe that a better name exists.
 Since this protocol is special-purpose, we feel it helpful to describe the problem that this protocol wants to solve.

 ## Problem: lifting a Pedersen commitment to a Rescue commitment